Giuseppe Ferrata

 Giuseppe Ferrata (1865–1928) was an Italian-American pianist, composer, and university professor.
 He was a student of Giovanni Sgambati and Franz Liszt at the Accademia Nazionale di Santa Cecilia (English: National Academy of Saint Cecilia) in Rome, Italy.
 Ferrata was knighted by the Royal Court of Portugal, the Royal Court of Belgium, and the King of Italy.

 Although Ferrata was productive in his early career in Italy, his most notable contributions occurred following his emigration to the United States, especially his time as a professor at Tulane University in New Orleans, Louisiana.
 His opera "Il Fuoruscito" (English: "The Outcast") won accolades including a significant financial award as part of the Sonzogna Prize.

 Ferrata composed for two different audiences.
 Some of his works were composed for their popular appeal.
 Other compositions were intended to advance orchestral music as a musical art form, for audiences that were musicians, other composers, and people with deep appreciation of orchestral music.

 Ferrata was also an inventor, having obtained three United States Patents.

 Early life and education

 Ferrata was born in Gradoli, Italy, to a family of small landowners.
 His parents were Paolo Ferrata and Lucia Ferrata (née Donati), and he was the oldest of nine children.
 As a small child in his hometown, his original intent was to become a Roman Catholic priest.
 His parents encouraged this, equipping him with a chapel in the home which he used to deliver homilies to neighbors' children.
+His uncle Domenico Ferrata already joined the priesthood and influenced his desire to become a priest.

 Ferrata became enamored with music on hearing a performance by the band of the Italian Army in his hometown.
 Thereafter, Ferrata's father arranged for music lessons for him.

 Ferrata played the clarinet.
 Later in his childhood, he served as assistant conductor for the local municipal band.
 By age 14, he earned a scholarship to pursue his training as a musician and composer at the Accademia Nazionale di Santa Cecilia.

 Ferrata initially studied piano with Giovanni Sgambati and musical composition with Antonio Terziani at the Accademia Nazionale di Santa Cecilia and then later while still at the academy with Franz Liszt.
 Ferrata had auditioned for Liszt who then invited Ferrata to study with him, the studies lasting three years, until nearly the time of Liszt's death (1886).

 On his 1886 graduation from the academy, Ferrata won several awards, for performance and for composition.
 At that time, he became a member of the Royal Philharmonic Academy of Rome and participated both as soloist and as conductor.

 In a 1904 account, Liszt is quoted as assessing Ferrata's ability as follows:

 "He [Ferrata] is even now an artist of great distinction, and bids fair to distinguish himself still further.’’